 The last thing that can be controlled in this window is volume.
-This can be done by setting the scrollbar to a desired position and the pressing "enter" or by typing the value in the volume field, the value is send when pressed "enter".
+This can be done by setting the scrollbar to a desired position or by typing the value in the volume field, this value is send when pressed "enter".